 Baby lactose problems?
 Discover what experts know about the different types of lactose issues.

-Understanding lactose sensitivity is the first step toward getting baby on the right path to ensure good digestive health.
 There are four different types of lactase deficiency—a lack of the enzyme that breaks down lactose into simple sugars that can then be used by the body, meaning that lactose may pass into the large intestine without being properly broken down—that may lead to intestinal discomfort.

 Primary Lactose Intolerance

 This type mainly occurs with aging.
 Lactose intolerance is uncommon in babies—most babies have normal quantities of lactase (the enzyme needed to break down lactose).
 However, as kids grow and their diet moves away from exclusively milk products, they sometimes develop primary lactose intolerance.
 This tendency may be inherited from the parents, and it often varies according to the baby’s ethnic or family background.